apollonin/array-filter/README.md

 [![License](https://poser.pugx.org/seredenko/array-filter/license)](https://packagist.org/packages/seredenko/array-filter)
 </p>

-Array-filter is library for filtering arrays in [python-way](https://www.python.org/dev/peps/pep-0020/).
-You are able to pass your conditions as array index and get filtered array.
+Array-filter is a library for filtering arrays in [python-way](https://www.python.org/dev/peps/pep-0020/).
+You can set up your condition as an array index, and get a filtered array..

 Array-filter supports any of comparison operators `[==, != , >, <, >=, <=]`.